Skip to contents

 The memc_sensrange function is MEMC specific wrapper of FME::sensRange. memc_sensrange allows users to easily run a MEMC model configuration with parameter combinations drawn from a predefined distribution, ultimately generating an uncertainty envelope around model results.

-• config: a memc model configuration object, either one of the pre-built configurations listed in model_configs or created using configure_model.
+• config: a MEMC model configuration object, either one of the pre-built configurations listed in memc_all_configs or created using memc_configure

 • parRange: data frame of the min/max parameter values

-• dist: str for the distribution according to which the parameters will be sampled from, options “unif” (uniformly random samples), “norm”, (normally distributed random samples), “latin” (latin hypercube distribution), and “grid” (parameters arranged on a grid).
+• dist: str for the distribution according to which the parameters will be sampled from, with options “unif” (uniformly random samples), “norm”, (normally distributed random samples), “latin” (latin hypercube distribution), and “grid” (parameters arranged on a grid)

 t = seq(0, 365),